ryanatkn/fuz/contributing.md

 that focus on end-users.
 Like every UI library, Fuz can't satisfy everyone's needs, and it has opinions and design choices that make it more specialized than most UI libraries.

-That said, Fuz does want to be broadly useful, and I invite developers who vibe with the design to join [the Discord](https://discord.gg/YU5tyeK72X) and help make Fuz the best it can be.
+Fuz does want to be broadly useful, and I always appreciate help making it the best it can be.

 ## Community